oobabooga/text-generation-webui/README.md

-  --dry-sequence-breakers N                            DRY sequence breakers --enable-thinking, --no-enable-thinking              Enable thinking --reasoning-effort N                                 Reasoning effort --chat-template-file CHAT_TEMPLATE_FILE              Path to a chat template file (.jinja, .jinja2, or .yaml) to use as the default instruction template for API requests.
+  --dry-sequence-breakers N                            DRY sequence breakers --enable-thinking, --no-enable-thinking              Enable thinking --reasoning-effort N                                 Reasoning effort --preserve-thinking, --no-preserve-thinking          Preserve thinking blocks from prior turns in the chat template --chat-template-file CHAT_TEMPLATE_FILE              Path to a chat template file (.jinja, .jinja2, or .yaml) to use as the default instruction template for API requests.
 Overrides the model's
                                                        built-in template.
 ```